bio-agents/bioagents-docs/curators_guide.rst

 *bio.agents* includes all types of bioinformatics *agents* - application software with well-defined data processing functions (inputs, outputs and operations).
 This ranges from simple agents with a single primary function, to complex, multimodal agents with many disinct functions.
 Agents may be available for immediate use as online services, or in a form which you can download, install, configure and run yourself.

 Usually, a *bio.agents* entry describes a discrete agent.
 Some entries describe *collections* of agents, such as software suites.
-The scope, *i.e.* the types of agents that may be included, and the attributes for their description, are defined in `bioagentsSchema <https://github.com/bio-agents/bioagentsschema>`_ which uses the `EDAM ontology <https://github.com/edamontology/edamontology/>`_ as a source of terms for the agent scientific description.
-These curation guidelines describe how to create a high quality agent description, above and beyond the syntactic and semantic constraints that are defined in bioagentsSchema and EDAM.
+The scope, *i.e.* the types of agents that may be included, and the attributes for their description, are defined in `bioagents schema <https://github.com/bio-agents/bioagents-schema>`_ which uses the `EDAM ontology <https://github.com/edamontology/edamontology/>`_ as a source of terms for the agent scientific description.
+These curation guidelines describe how to create a high quality agent description, above and beyond the syntactic and semantic constraints that are defined in bioagents schema and EDAM.

 - `general guidelines <http://bioagents.readthedocs.io/en/latest/curators_guide.html#general-guidelines>`_ include basic considerations, annotation of `agent functions <http://bioagents.readthedocs.io/en/latest/curators_guide.html#agentfunctions>`_ and the use of `EDAM <http://bioagents.readthedocs.io/en/latest/curators_guide.html#edamannotations>`_.
 You should read these first of all.
-- guidelines on `specific attributes <http://bioagents.readthedocs.io/en/latest/curators_guide.html#summary>`_ defined in the `bioagentsSchema <https://github.com/bio-agents/bioagentsschema>`_
+- guidelines on `specific attributes <http://bioagents.readthedocs.io/en/latest/curators_guide.html#summary>`_ defined in the `bioagents schema <https://github.com/bio-agents/bioagents-schema>`_
 - guidelines specific to individual `types of agents <http://bioagents.readthedocs.io/en/latest/curators_guide.html#guidelines-per-agent-type>`_